Raynos/http-framework/README.md

 Credit for the application's goes to

- - @hueniverse & hapi maintainers
+ - @spumko & hapi maintainers

 ## [Modules][20]